jundalisay/spblist/content/en/research/sarkar/yogic-treatments/diabetes.md

 - constipation
 - intemperance, etc.

-Only those foods should be selected which do not over-stimulate the liver and pancreas.
+Only those foods to be eated are those which do not over-stimulate the liver and pancreas.

 Similarly, work and exercise which will help to bring these organs into their normal state of health must be pursued more and more.

 For those who are adverse to physical labour, a cure from diabetes is next to impossible.

 The human body also needs the nutrients offered by starchy and non-vegetarian types of food.

-Therefore, foods which are not acidic but rather alkaline, yet contain those nutrients, should be taken in greater quantity to meet those needs.
+Therefore, alkaline foods which contain those nutrients should be taken in greater quantity to meet those needs:
+- coconut
+- peanuts
+- curd (yogurt)
+- bananas, etc.

-This will include coconut, peanuts, curd (yogurt), bananas, etc. A drink of peanut extract and water without sugar and with little or no honey is ideal as both food and medicine for this disease.
+A drink of peanut extract and water without sugar and with little or no honey is ideal as both food and medicine for this disease.

 Insulin may increase the vitality of a patient but can never cure the disease.